Drupal - Basic: Tables in Drupal

 Tables in the WYSIWYG

-You can also create a table in the WYSIWYG by putting your cursor where you want the table to be inserted and pressing the table icon in the WYSIWYG dashboard:
+You can also create a table in the WYSIWYG by putting your cursor where you want the table to be inserted and pressing the table icon in the WYSIWYG toolbar, then you can select how many columns and rows you want from the grid that appears:

 screenshot wysisyg